Sport is a compulsory part of the Sixth Form curriculum, with a double Games lesson every Tuesday afternoon.

 Pupils have the opportunity to attend our swimming squad sessions after school, which are run by coaches from our partnership club Norwich Swan.
 Keen riders can also represent the school Equestrian team in show jumping, dressage or cross country events.

-We encourage Sixth Form pupils to take up leadership roles in sport, whether it’s becoming a company captain, volunteering to assist at a sports club or in a Prep PE lesson.
+We encourage Sixth Form pupils to take up leadership roles in sport, whether it’s becoming a House Captain, volunteering to assist at a sports club or in a Prep PE lesson.
 All pupils have the opportunity to gain the Tennis Leaders Award and assist with the infants weekly after school tennis session.

 As well as local fixtures, we also compete in county and regional competitions, as well as at GDST sports events (sports such as hockey, netball, dance, swimming and cross country).